simonhyll/cargo-commander/README.md

 [git]
 status = "git status"
 ```

+If  you want to see more examples, check out the `Commands.toml` file in the repository.

 ## Types of commands
 First we have the simplest of the commands, a simple string.
 It will be executed in the system default